 For people with a weakened immune system or on dialysis, a third dose is necessary, preferably with a messenger RNA vaccine.
-For further information, see the see the Additional dose of COVID-19 vaccine page.
+For further information, see the see the Additional or booster dose of COVID-19 vaccine.

-People who received AstraZeneca ou Covishield vaccine for the 1st dose could receive a messenger RNA vaccine (Pfizer ou Moderna) for their 2nd dose.
+People who received an AstraZeneca or Covishield vaccine for the 1st dose could receive a messenger RNA vaccine (Pfizer or Moderna) for their 2nd dose.
 Go to the Second dose of COVID-19 vaccine page for more information.

 The Janssen vaccine is 67% effective in preventing the disease and 77% effective in preventing hospitalization.

 The AstraZeneca and Covishield vaccines are about 60% to 80% effective in preventing COVID-19.
-The 2nd dose is needed to further reduce the virus’s ability to spread and to strengthen and prolong immunity.
-Québec authorities recommend that people age 18 and over who received AstraZeneca or Covishield vaccine for their 1st dose be given Pfizer or Moderna vaccine for their 2nd.
-Getting Pfizer or Moderna vaccine for the 2nd dose yields a better immune response than 2 doses of AstraZeneca or Covishield.
+The second dose is needed to further reduce the virus’s ability to spread and to strengthen and prolong immunity.
+Québec authorities recommend that people age 18 and over who received AstraZeneca or Covishield vaccine for their first dose be given Pfizer or Moderna vaccine for their second.
+Getting Pfizer or Moderna vaccine for the second dose yields a better immune response than two doses of AstraZeneca or Covishield.